nhamilakis/virtual-dataset/README.md

 # Installation

-Virtual-Dataset can be installed as a normal python package just run `pip install ...`
+Virtual-Dataset can be installed as a normal python package just run `pip install virtual-dataset`

 # Usage